 Career Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries could see an increase in employment from 2012 to 2022, and the growth rate could be 36%.
 Medical assistants were expected to see growth of 23% during that same period.

 Medical secretaries were noted as having median earnings of $33,040 according to the BLS in May 2015.
 That same report said medical assistants earned $30,590 in median annual salary.

 For positions beyond the entry level, most employers require medical office managers to have a bachelor's or master's degree in medical office management or a related business concentration.
-Some associate degree programs lead directly to a bachelor's degree program in medical office management.
+Some associate's degree programs lead directly to a bachelor's degree program in medical office management.

 Graduates may also choose to obtain a career-relevant certification through organizations like the American Medical Technologies, which offers the Certified Medical Administrative Specialist designation to those who pass the required exam.
-Additionally, all states require medical office managers or administrators who run nursing homes facilities to be licensed, which includes holding a bachelor's degree, completing a training program and passing a licensing exam.
+Additionally, all states require medical office managers or administrators who run nursing homes facilities to be licensed, which requires holding a bachelor's degree, completing a training program and passing a licensing exam.